 Deciding what type of wellness program works best for your team can be difficult, but with the right resources and research it doesn’t need to be!
 Assessing all of your options makes things easier when it comes time to choosing a wellness program.
 Wellness programs can range from simple step challenges to rewarding employees for completing certain wellness activities.
 It’s important to note that offering an incentive to encourage people to participate in the program has shown to increase program engagement and satisfaction.
 So, let’s go over some different types of wellness programs!

 Challenges are a great way to spark teamwork and create friendly competition throughout the office.
 Like most wellness programs, challenges have shown to increase productivity, employee engagement and boost morale.
 Here are some challenge ideas:

 An activity rewards program allows employers to incentivize employees for healthy behaviors.
 Healthy behaviors produce healthy habits, which is the goal for wellness programs.
 Activity rewards let participants get rewarded for making healthy choices each day.
-Employees can be rewarded for running, walking, biking, drinking water, eating vegetables and fruit, getting more sleep, and much more!
+Employees can be rewarded for running, walking, biking, drinking water, healthy eating habits (like eating vegetables and fruit), getting more sleep, and much more!